 Local adaptations created new game variations, making American Blackjack vs European Blackjack a topic for passionate debate amongst gamblers, including those who prefer to play at an online casino.
 Looking closely at American vs European Blackjack, this review includes the rules of each game, a comparison between Blackjack variations, the advantages and disadvantages of each and a conclusion on which game is best for you and should aid you when formulating your Blackjack strategy.
-Nowadays you can play Blackjack whenever you want on the go at mobile casinos, so this guide is sure to come in handy.
+Nowadays, you can play blackjack for free whenever you want to go on the go at mobile casinos, so this guide is sure to come in handy.

-In any game of classic Blackjack, Live Dealer Blackjack or online Blackjack, the underlying goal of the player is to come up with a hand that is higher than the dealer's hand and has a total sum that is close to, but not higher than 21.
+In any game of classic Blackjack, live online blackjack, or online Blackjack, the underlying goal of the player is to come up with a hand that is higher than the dealer's hand and has a total sum that is close to, but not higher than, 21.
 But beyond the basics, there are many differences between the European and American versions of the game.

-Unlike European Blackjack that is standard across the board, American Blackjack is comprised of many game variations that were created in North America over the years such as Atlantic City Blackjack, Vegas Strip Blackjack, Vegas Downtown Blackjack, Spanish 21 and many other versions of the game.
+Unlike European Blackjack, which is standard across the board, American Blackjack is comprised of many game variations that were created in North America over the years, such as Atlantic City Blackjack, Vegas Strip Blackjack, Vegas Downtown Blackjack, Spanish 21 and many other versions of the game.

 Following are the standard rules for most American Blackjack variations: